The Guide to Getting Into David Bowie

 So You Want To Get Into: International Superstar Bowie

-Stung by a terrible contract with manager Tony Defries, Bowie took the opportunity to keep tabs on his own finances, signing with EMI for a reported $17.5 million in 1983.
+Stung by a terrible contract with manager Tony Defries, Bowie took the opportunity to keep tabs on his own finances, signing with EMI for a reported £17.5 million in 1983.
 In that same year he released Let’s Dance, his most successful album to date, recorded with midas touch producer Nile Rodgers.
-Perhaps because of its popularity—in fact, certainly because of its popularit—Let’s Dance has often been unfairly derided over the years by the supposedly serious Bowie fans who can all suck a dick.
-No album containing that title track, «Modern Love» and his version of the Iggy Pop collaboration «China Girl» (earning Iggy some much needed bucks at the time too) can be half bad.
+Perhaps because of its popularity – in fact, certainly because of its popularity – Let’s Dance has often been unfairly derided over the years by the supposedly serious Bowie fans who can all suck a dick.
+No album containing that title track, “Modern Love” and his version of the Iggy Pop collaboration “China Girl” (earning Iggy some much needed bucks at the time too) can be half bad.
 It’s a great, jubilant pop record.
 It was only when Bowie tried to follow up success by doing something similar that things went pear shaped artistically.

 “The minute you know you’re on safe ground, you’re dead,” said Bowie presciently in 1976, “You’re finished.
 It’s over.
 The last thing I want is to be established.”
 The days of artistic infallibility may have deserted him, but how many other artists can keep that up for more than one album, let alone for ten years?
 The 80s weren’t barren, but filled with sporadic moments of greatness, often on soundtracks: the majestic theme to Absolute Beginners, “Underground” on the Labyrinth soundtrack, “Cat People (Putting Out Fire)” with Giorgio Moroder.